 How do you target your most relevant audiences?
-By applying a people-based marketing approach to your targeting strategy.
-With a people-based approach, media is purchased based on data from your actual customers (e.g. household-level television viewership data).
+By applying a people-based marketing approach to your audience targeting strategy.
+With a people-based approach, media is purchased based on media consumption data from your actual customers (e.g. household-level television viewership data).

-Although remnant is purchased at a steep discount, not all remnant media is created equal.
-The key to unlocking the real value of remnant is knowing what inventory to buy in order to achieve your marketing goals.
+Although remnant advertising is purchased at a steep discount, not all remnant inventory is created equal.
+The key to unlocking the real value of remnant is knowing what media to buy in order to achieve your marketing goals.
 The greatest efficiencies are gained when your media buys accurately target your most valuable audiences.

 Wingman doesn’t buy remnant just for the sake of getting cheap media.
 Our process starts with planning.
 First we use our Audience Management Platform, haloAMP™ to understand what we want to buy. haloAMP™ helps us determine the best media channels, markets, shows, hours, stations, etc. to reach specific audience segments.
 Then we make a decision.

-When we look at media consumption of custom audiences, we have found that our data does not always reflect the broader market ratings.
+When we look at media consumption data from our client’s custom audiences, we have found that our data does not always reflect the broader market ratings.
 Buying media based solely on ratings could mean thousands of dollars wasted because they do not provide a true representation of your real audience.

 Focus on Engagement

-For advertisers who can’t afford to waste precious media dollars on low engagement inventory, identifying the eCPM (cost per 1,000 engaged impressions) can mean the difference between money wasted and money yielding high returns.
-Again, the key to leveraging audience insights is digging deeper than market ratings.
-Why?
-Because a program may have great ratings on a broader market level, let’s say adults ages 25-54.
-However, a deeper look into the viewership data of your custom audience will often reveal different engagement.
+For advertisers who can’t afford to waste precious media dollars on inventory with low engagement , identifying the eCPM (cost per 1,000 engaged impressions) can mean the difference between money wasted and money yielding high returns.
+Understanding where your audiences are the most engaged requires a deeper dive into media consumption data than market ratings can provide.
+For example, a television program may have great ratings when we look at broad audience demographics such as adults ages 25-54.
+However, a deeper look into the viewership data of your custom audiences will often reveal a different level of engagement.

-To maximize your return on investment, focus your media buys on the shows, programs and hours where your target audience – people actively in the market for your product – is paying attention.
-Then purchase remnant inventory based on CPM goals rather than on rates.
+To maximize your return on advertising spend (ROAS), focus your media buys on the shows, programs and hours where your target audience – people actively in the market for your product – is paying attention.
+Then purchase remnant advertising inventory based on CPM goals rather than on rates.

 Use Remnant as a Piece of the Whole Strategy